Matt Worthington: Career

-Bournemouth
+AFC Bournemouth

 Worthington made his Premier League debut for AFC Bournemouth on the final day of the 2016–17 season where he came on as a 74th minute substitute in a 1–1 away at Leicester City.

 Yeovil Town loan

 On 31 August 2017, Worthington signed for League Two club Yeovil Town on loan until January 2018.

 Forest Green loan

 On 31 August 2018, Worthington signed for League Two club Forest Green Rovers on loan until January 2019.

 Yeovil Town

 On 18 January 2019, Worthington re-signed permanently for League Two club Yeovil Town on a free transfer from AFC Bournemouth, signing a contract until June 2021.
 Worthington signed a new one-year deal in June 2022.

+Oldham Athletic

+On 24 January 2025, Worthington signed permanently for National League club Oldham Athletic on a free transfer.

+Torquay United

+On 17 July 2025, Worthington joined National League South side Torquay United on a three-year deal.